 - Grandchildren and legal wards: You will need to provide a current document that confirms the grandchild or legal ward is still your tax dependent and that you provide at least 50 percent of his or her support — for instance, a Federal Income Tax Return showing the individual is listed as a dependent

-In early May, Secova will follow up with emails and phone calls, reminding those selected for reverification to send in documents and offering assistance with questions or concerns.
-An appeals process conducted from June 15 through July 15 by a review team at the UC Office of the President will ensure that no dependents are de-enrolled from benefits in error.
+About a month after the initial communication, Secova will follow up with emails and phone calls, reminding those selected for reverification to send in documents and offering assistance with questions or concerns.
+An appeals process conducted by a review team at the UC Office of the President will ensure that no dependents are de-enrolled from benefits in error.